15532th/avtdl/EXAMPLES.md

 #### Download member-only livestreams from subscription feed

 Check subscription feed of Youtube account using cookies from `cookies.txt` and send all uploads marked as "Member Only" to `execute` plugin running ytarchive.
 Again, template in `working_dir` is used to ensure files from different channels gets stored in different directories.
-Note, that working directory ytarchive is executed in depends on channel's name, so unlike in the `cookies_file` parameter, the "--cookies" argument passed to ytarchive uses absolute path.
+Note that the working directory ytarchive is executed in depends on channel's name.
+So unlike the `cookies_file` parameter, the "--cookies" argument passed to ytarchive uses an absolute path.

 ```yaml
 actors: